 The following Life Sciences practice note provides comprehensive and up to date legal information covering:

 A clinical trial is an investigation conducted in human subjects which aims to discover or verify the effects of and adverse reactions to a medicinal product, ie it assesses a medicine’s efficacy and safety.
-In the EU, clinical trials must be conducted on new medicinal products before they can receive approval to be placed on the market, but clinical trials are also conducted on medicinal products which are already available to the public in order to demonstrate their efficacy compared to competing products or placebos.
-For more information on marketing authorisations (MAs) in the EU, see Practice Note: Marketing authorisations—regulatory procedures for approval of medicinal products.
+In the UK and the EU, clinical trials must be conducted on new medicinal products before they can receive approval to be placed on the market, but clinical trials are also conducted on medicinal products which are already available to the public in order to demonstrate their efficacy compared to competing products or placebos.
+For more information on marketing authorisations (MAs), see Practice Note: Marketing authorisations—regulatory procedures for approval of medicinal products.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.